 Life is full of road blocks.
 Illness, transition, grief and loss are all part of being human.
 But suffering alone doesn’t need to be.

 We’re an emerging community of qualified support people dedicated to companioning Australians through life’s difficult times.
-It pairs a person who needs to talk with someone who knows how to listen.
+Our approach pairs a person who needs to talk with someone who knows how to listen.

-Our carers support people who are alone as well as those with family and friends nearby, because sometimes the conversations we need can be hard to have with the people we love the most.
+Social Health Practitioners support people who are alone as well as those who have family and friends nearby, because sometimes the conversations we need can be hard to have with the people we love the most.

 Meaning, purpose and connection; one conversation at a time.